catseye/Tamsin/README.markdown

     | main = cat with raw.
     | cat = "c" & "a" & "t" & return ok.
     + cat
     = ok

+    | main = cat with raw.
+    | cat = "cat" & return ok.
+    + cat
+    ? expected 'cat' found 'c'

+You can mix two scanners in one production.
+Note that... oh, we need to deal with putbacking spaces we've skipped, don't we.

+    | main = "cat" with tamsin & ("c" & "a" & "t") with raw & return ok.
+    + cat         cat
+    = ok

+Note that the raw scanner doesn't skip spaces.

+    | main = ("p" & "a" & "t" & "c" & "h") with raw & return ok.
+    +         pat   ch
+    ? expected 'c' found ' '

+    | main = ("p" & "a" & "t" & {" "} & "c" & "h") with raw & return ok.
+    +         pat   ch
+    = ok